Registered Charity No. 1200306

 We seek to enable performers and worship leaders, composers and scholars, by publishing church music, new and old, not otherwise commercially available, and by providing a platform for research and educational material.

-New Publications include the Preces and Responses by David Trendell (who died ten years ago this year), Three Carol Arrangements ('I Saw Three Ships', 'Stille Nacht/Silent Night' and 'The Holly and the Ivy') by Martindale Sidwell, formerly Director of Music at Hampstead Parish Church and St Clement Dane's in London, and another issue in our series of Great 16th-c.
-Responds edited by Sally Dunkley, Homo quidam by Thomas Tallis (suitable for use at communion).
+New Publications include a reconstruction of the Evening Service by Daniel Roseingrave, composed for Winchester Cathedral in the 1680s, the Ascension Hymn from 1913 by Charles Wood, and Three Carol Arrangements ('I Saw Three Ships', 'Stille Nacht/Silent Night' and 'The Holly and the Ivy') by Martindale Sidwell, formerly Director of Music at Hampstead Parish Church and St Clement Dane's in London.

-New publications for 2024/5 will include two eight-part madrigals by Robert Pearsall with new texts for use at Communion and Benediction – Tantum ergo and O salutaris hostia – a setting of the Evening Canticles by Daniel Roseingrave, an anthem for Ascensiontide by Charles Wood, and a collection of Restoration-period music for upper voices.
+These include contrafacta of two eight-part madrigals by Robert Pearsall with texts for use at Communion and Benediction – Tantum ergo and O salutaris Hostia – adapted by Patrick Russill, and a collection of Restoration-period music for upper voices, edited by Myles Hartley.

 Two settings of the Evening Canticles have recently been added to Music Downloads – a new reconstruction of the The Sixth Service by Thomas Weelkes, and a setting in E Major from 1812 by Exeter-based composer Lucy Moseley – together with a collection of several 16th-century settings of The Lord's Prayer, supplementing those already available in the two printed volumes of early Preces & Responses.